What is bioenergy and energy from waste?

 Some conversion processes also produce byproducts that can be used to make useful materials such as renewable bitumen and even biomass-based concrete.
 Additional benefits include emissions reduction, waste disposal, providing support for rural economies, and improving air quality.

 Explore bioenergy resources

 Bioenergy in Australia

-Bioenergy has scope to expand as an energy source in Australia, contributing up to four per cent of Australia’s total energy consumption, compared to ten per cent in Europe.
-A recent report by KPMG Bioenergy state of the nation report, gives an overview of the bioenergy sector in Australia and a state by state comparison.
+Bioenergy has scope to expand as an energy source in Australia, contributing five per cent of Australia’s total clean energy generation compared to seven per cent in other OECD countries.

-ARENA shares knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other, in what is a rapidly evolving sector.
-Our projects capture high-quality data and information that can be publicly shared and distributed in line with the needs of the market.
+We share knowledge, insights and data from our projects to help the renewable energy industry and other projects learn from each other’s experiences.

 A $30 million funding initiative aims to help Australia understand how it could achieve big cuts in aviation industry emissions and become a significant global supplier of sustainable aviation fuel.

 The Malabar Biomethane Injection Plant is turning what Sydney-siders flush away into an energy source that can be used in the home.